View our construction media page for

 The new SSM Health Saint Louis University Hospital includes:

 - an expanded emergency department

 - new outpatient care center

 - additional clinical space for SLUCare physisican practices

 Alberici Constructors, Inc., was selected as the project’s construction manager in April and is slated to break ground in the fall of 2017 with an estimated completion date of Sept.
 1, 2020.
 The replacement hospital and outpatient care center is in addition to the current hospital improvement projects already under way since SSM Health assumed ownership of SSM Health SLU Hospital last fall, including construction of a new radiation oncology facility.

 Lawrence Group, in partnership with Hammel, Green and Abrahamson (HGA), began developing the project scope in January of this year, working from information provided by planning architects Frank Zilm and Associates, Inc. (FZA).
 Through meetings with key leaders from SSM Health SLU Hospital and SLUCare Physician Group last fall, FZA gained critical input and developed a defined project scope.
 The Master Facility Plan takes into consideration SLU Hospital’s medically-complex tertiary and quaternary services, such as its Level 1 trauma center, organ transplant program and outpatient bone marrow transplant program.

-The project is part of a commitment made by SSM Health President/CEO William P. Thompson on the first day the organization assumed ownership of the hospital on Sept.
+The project is part of a commitment made by former SSM Health President/CEO William P. Thompson on the first day the organization assumed ownership of the hospital on Sept.
 1, 2015.
 He announced an ambitious five-year plan to construct a new hospital and outpatient center that incorporates national best practices in patient-centered design while delivering an improved patient experience.